Appearance & Reality > The Lord Jesus Christ > Strong and weak

 These of the sons of Gad were captains of the army; he who was least was equal to a hundred and the greatest to a thousand.

-See how powerful and effective they were.
-This is a good portrayal of overcomers.
+See how powerful and effective these men of David were – the least among them “was equal to a hundred and the greatest to a thousand”.
+This is indeed a good portrayal of overcomers.

 1 Chronicles 12:22